SteJaySulli/php-word-cat/README.md

 * You cannot create a new document from scratch; you need to load an existing docx file to work on
 * The library is naive; most operations require some knowledge of the internal XML structure of docx files
+* The abstractions provided are designed to perform specific tasks (see [tests/example.php](./tests/example.php) to get a feel for this); to be more suitable for general use they will likely need breaking changes so make sure you lock to a specific version if you're using this library now!

 # Installation